 Environment Rating Providing a helpful and supportive attitude for your role as a PT student.
 4 Providing effective role models for problem solving, communication, and teamwork.
 4 Demonstrating high morale and harmonious working relationships.
-4 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, 4 informed consent, APTA Code of Ethics, etc).
+3 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, 3 informed consent, APTA Code of Ethics, etc).
 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
 4 Using evidence to support clinical practice.
-4 Being involved in professional development (eg, degree and non-degree continuing 4 education, in-services, journal clubs, etc).
+3 Being involved in professional development (eg, degree and non-degree continuing 4 education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.
-4
+3

-10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth? possibly to do more functional outcome assessments
+10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
+The included incorporation of evidence-based practice to not only add in new interventions, but perhaps decrease the frequency with which various ones that evidence has shown to be less effective are used.